 However, the survey also showed that for the industry to reach its Net Zero target, there remain significant challenges to overcome, and that more can be done to ensure the transition works for businesses of all sizes.
-64% of those surveyed believe that the sector is not ready and needs considerable support to overcome barriers.
+Of those surveyed, 64% believe that the sector is not ready and needs considerable support to overcome existing barriers.

-These include a lack of necessary skills in the workforce and the poor availability of low or Net Zero carbon materials.
+These include a lack of necessary skills in the workforce - and training to acquire them - and the poor availability of low or Net Zero carbon materials.
 Unfortunately, 50% say they struggle to get the new, lower carbon products, materials and processes we so urgently need, adopted by customers due to the risk averse nature of the sector and the ongoing overriding focus on short-term cost.
 These are issues that need addressing with urgency if we are to decarbonise the built environment.
 We hope the findings of this survey will help address and solve these challenges.

 We will take these learnings and will fine-tune Balfour Beatty and the Supply Chain Sustainability School's approaches in response.
-We will also disseminate the survey data as far and wide as possible to make sure that all of those who need to gain a deeper understanding of the support and changes needed to shift the dial on this critical issue and ensure that the whole sector moves forward as one in decarbonising.
+We will also disseminate the survey data as far and wide as possible to make sure it reaches all of those who need to gain a deeper understanding of the support and changes needed to shift the dial on this critical issue and ensure that the whole sector moves forward together in decarbonising.